 – Fibroadenomas are benign (non-cancerous) growths and are very common.
 Fibroadenomas are solid, firm tumors that are usually painless or only slightly tender.
 They sometimes grow quickly in teenagers or during pregnancy.

 – Breast cysts are fluid-filled, sacs within the breast tissue and are benign.
 They are very common, especially over the age of 35

-– Fibrocystic changes are characterized by breasts that are lumpy with many irregularities in the breast tissue itself.
+– Fibrocystic changes are characterised by breasts that are lumpy with many irregularities in the breast tissue itself.
 Fibrocystic breasts seem to occur when a woman’s breasts are overly sensitive to fluctuating hormone levels.
 Women with fibrocystic changes may have pain and/or lumps.

 When a breast lump is detected, follow-up screening is required to determine the cause.
-A mammogram, biopsy, ultrasound or other testing will be done to rule out breast cancer and plan an appropriate treatment of benign or cancer-related lumps.
+A mammogram, biopsy, ultrasound or another testing will be done to rule out breast cancer and plan an appropriate treatment of benign or cancer-related lumps.

 A manual examination of the breast is an important screening method for detecting cancer, and it is the first step in the evaluation of a breast lump.
 If a mass can be felt manually, it is important to estimate the location of the mass so that the mammogram and/or other diagnostic examinations can focus on that particular area.

 Where some cells or tissue is removed for testing, either with the use of a needle or surgery.

 Women with a breast lump need to have a mammogram of both breasts.
 A mammogram is estimated to be able to detect about 90% of breast cancers.

 Useful in the evaluation of breast lumps.
 It can distinguish between a cyst, which is filled with fluid and a solid lump (which may or may not be cancerous).
 The first step in the evaluation of a breast lump is to determine whether it is a cyst or solid mass.